Elina Svitolina: Early life and background

-Svitolina was born in Odesa to Ukrainian parents Mikhaylo Svitolin (a former wrestler) and Olena Svitolina (a former competitive rower).
-Unusually, she was named after the famous Ukrainian actress Elina Bystritska and also has an older brother, Yulian.
-As a child, Elina noticed that her brother was getting a lot of attention for playing tennis.
+Svitolina was born in Odesa to Ukrainian parents, Mikhaylo Svitolin (a former wrestler) and Olena Svitolina (a former competitive rower).
+She has a Jewish grandmother.
+She was named after the famous Soviet actress Elina Bystritskaya.
+She has an older brother, Yulian.
+As a child, she noticed that her brother was getting a lot of attention for playing tennis.
 This inspired her to take up the sport to regain some of her father's attention.
 She started playing at age five.
 Svitolina and her family moved to Kharkiv, Ukraine, when she was 13, after businessman Yuriy Sapronov became her sponsor.
 Sapronov had seen her play at one of his children's tournaments when she was 12 and was impressed, leading to his investment in her training and further professional development.

 Svitolina officially still resides in Kharkiv but trains abroad, which limits her presence in Odesa and/or Kharkiv, and also has a residence in London.
 She has said that in her early career she turned down offers to change her citizenship in exchange for "large financial sums".
-Svitolina has been actively learning the Ukrainian language since the COVID-19 quarantine at the 2021 Australian Open.
-In January 2022, she promised to master the language in the course of her interview with Dmitry Gordon.
+Having spoken Russian most of her life, Svitolina has been actively learning the Ukrainian and French languages since the COVID-19 quarantine at the 2021 Australian Open.
+In January 2022, she promised, in an interview with Dmitry Gordon, to master the Ukrainian language.

 Career

 Early career

+Yulian Svitolin began full time coaching career in 2003 as a head coach of his younger sister, Elina Svitolina.

+Yulian Svitolin worked with Elina for 5 years.
+She was 14 years old at that time and made a tremendous improvement and break through at the age of 15 by winning the Grand Slam, Roland Garros.
 Svitolina's greatest achievement as a junior was winning the French Open girls event in 2010, beating Tunisian Ons Jabeur in the final.
 She reached her first professional singles final at the $25k tournament in Kharkiv in May 2010.
-Svitolina also reached the final of the girls' singles event at the 2012 Wimbledon Championships, where she lost to Eugenie Bouchard.
-Svitolina qualified for the US Open.
-She was defeated in the first round by 12th seed and eventual quarterfinalist Ana Ivanovic.
+She also reached the final of the girls' singles event at the 2012 Wimbledon Championships, where she lost to Eugenie Bouchard.

+Svitolina made her WTA Tour main-draw debut at the 2012 Baku Cup.
+She qualified for the US Open and was defeated in the first round by 12th seed and eventual quarterfinalist Ana Ivanovic.
 She won the WTA 125 Royal Indian Open title in Pune, defeating Andreja Klepač, Rutuja Bhosale, Luksika Kumkhum, former top-10 player Andrea Petkovic, and Japanese veteran Kimiko Date-Krumm in the final.

-2013: First WTA title
+2013: WTA Tour title

 Svitolina gained direct entry into the Australian Open, where she was defeated by fifth seed Angelique Kerber in the first round.
 She won her first WTA title at the Baku Cup by beating Shahar Pe'er; in doing so, Svitolina became the first teenager to win a WTA tournament since February 2012.
 The victory led to a jump of 32 spots in the WTA rankings, landing her at No. 49 on 29 July 2013.